-When selecting investment funds, particular attention is paid to the traceability and transparency of the sustainability processes, for instance by documenting processes and drawing up ESG reports at the fund level.
+When is selecting investment funds, particular attention is paid to the traceability and transparency of the sustainability processes, for instance by documenting processes and drawing up ESG reports by the funds.
 The concept of integrating sustainability risks, including controversial issues, must be a key component of the strategies of the investment funds selected.

-To be selected as a product, the investment funds must exclude from their investments:
+To be selected as a sustainable product, the investment funds must exclude from their its investments: